 Mr Green won around £2 million in one night at Les Ambassadeurs in Mayfair and a further £1 million on subsequent sessions.

-Philip Green Playing Online Roulette on his Mac Book Pro Perhaps?
+Philip Green Playing Live Roulette on his Mac Book Pro?

 Les Ambassadeurs is just off Park Lane and is well known as one of the most luxurious gaming clubs in the world.
 The pace is often packed with tycoons and high rollers.